 As monitors have become more common and greater resolutions have become available, the standard has been raised to 1600 from 800 a few years ago.
 A mouse with an adjustable DPI ranges from 800 to 4000 DPI, and there are some that can go much higher.

-4 Best DPI Tester Websites to Analyze Mouse Sensor Activity
+Best DPI Analyzer/Tester Websites to Analyze Mouse Sensor Activity

 The sensitivity of a mouse’s sensor can be evaluated using one of four different online mouse DPI analyzer described in this article.